 Since the team were reluctant to test the process on actual feces, the initial tests used a NASA-approved simulation mixture.
 The synthetic mixture comprised cellulose, miso paste, peanut oil, and yeast, which were all proven to be processable.
 Alina Kunitskaya, a 4th year student and co-author, stated: “We actually tried to pursue the route of using the real thing, but no one wanted to have it inside the lab.”

 It takes quite a few days to convert the matter into polyhydroxybutyrate plastic.
 The waste remains untouched for a few days so its volatile fatty acid levels can rise.
 The VFAs eventually need to be separated via application of centrifugal force.
 Finally, the remaining substance is ready for exposure to the E. Coli.
-After this period the by-product plastic is ready for SLS printing.
+After this period the by-product plastic is ready for Selective Laser Sintering.